13 October 2020

-How “MVP” is one of the most misused words in product development.
+How “MVP” is one of the most misused words in product development

-If you are building as minimal version of the product as possible to validate your assumptions and then, based on your learnings, decide the next steps, you have an MVP.
+If you are building as a minimal version of the product as possible to validate your assumptions and then, based on your learnings, decide the next steps, you have an MVP.
 If you already have a defined product with little room for any pivots or changes in the scope, then it’s just a very early version of the product, but not an MVP.

 Minimum Lovable Product (MLP) – an MVP taken to the next level?

-MVP is great when one is launching an innovative idea with an unconfirmed thesis, but while a decade ago solutions such as Uber, Shopify, Amazon, PayPal, etc. were something brand new and innovative on the market, in 2020, with more than 100,000 new apps released every month on Google Play alone, the competition is high and the chances of discovering something brand new to the market is slim.
+MVP is great when one is launching an innovative idea with an unconfirmed thesis, but while a decade ago solutions such as Uber, Shopify, Amazon, PayPal, etc. were something brand new and innovative on the market, in 2020, with over 100,000 new apps released every month on Google Play alone, the competition is high and the chances of discovering something brand new to the market is slim.

-You achieve that by focusing on a set of most important features, and you polish them up nearly to perfection, focusing not only on the functionality itself, but performance, UI, UX, etc. While it’s still not the full version of the product with all the intended features, it has enough to start attracting first customers and compete with other solutions already existing on the market.
+You achieve that by focusing on a set of most important features, and you polish them up nearly to perfection, focusing not only on the functionality itself, but performance, UI, UX, etc. While it’s still not the full version of the product with all the intended features, it has enough to attract first customers and compete with other solutions existing on the market.

 Summary (aka – let’s create MVP!)

-The ultimate goal is always the same – to validate your assumptions as soon as possible while minimising the cost and time needed.
-Without appropriate validation methods, you are running an extremely high risk of investing time and resources in a solution that just doesn’t have the right to fit well in the market.
+The ultimate goal is always the same – to validate your assumptions as soon as possible while minimizing the cost and time needed.
+Without an appropriate validation method, you are running an extremely high risk of investing time and resources in a solution that just won’t fit well in the market.

-If you are building your MVP, it might be good to revisit Eric’s definition a few times in the process, “MVP is the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort”.
+If you are building your MVP, it might be good to revisit Eric’s definition a few times, “MVP is the version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort”.